alvaro-cuesta/townsclipper/README.md

 Assumes Node.js (latest LTS should work) and NPM/Yarn are installed.
 I will assume Yarn but NPM should work if you prefer it.

-- `yarn all`: Outputs a test set into the `test_out` folder.

 - `echo <save string> | node bin/save2bs`: Decodes a save string into a bit string.
 Ignores non-base64 characters.

-  **TODO:** Maybe output without padding?
-Flag?

 - `echo <bit string> | node bin/bs2ir`: Transforms a bit string into Intermediate Representation, a JSON representation of that bit string.
 Pretty close to the raw deal but more readable and easier to edit.

-  Ignores non-0/1 characters, but the final string must be a multiple of 6 bits (i.e., base-64 characters).

-  **TODO:** Maybe automatically pad?
-Flag?

 - `echo <ir json> | node bin/ir2corners`: Transform IR JSON into Sparse JSON, similar to how it's laid out in the `Town*.scape` XML files (see above).